The Chaos is a Ladder Quote:

 Rather than worrying about other people, Littlefinger only cares about power.
 That shows in this quote; he is worried about climbing to the top and pushing past all the others.

 Few are so open about that, but he is.
 I think his recognition of how to succeed is incredibly important for modern Americans.Chaos is a ladder- we have to recognize the situation around us, and take advantage of the chaos within it, if we are to succeed.
 To me, that is the meaning of the chaos is a ladder quote, and Game of Thrones in general.

 There is plenty of chaos in the American political landscape and geopolitical landscape that can be taken advantage of.
 We just have to learn to seize the opportunity.

 President Donald Trump, like Littlefinger, took advantage of the chaos around him to win.
 He is intelligent and a winner that could see what was going on and use the chaos within it to climb to the top.
 Once he saw that the Republican party was falling apart due to a lack of leadership and ineffective, cowardly politicians, he climbed to the top.
 How?
 By using chaos to his advantage.
 Be like that!

 However, there is a difference between using the sentiment behind this chaos is a ladder quote (opportunism) in the right way and the wrong way.
 It is like working people.
 The ways to do so described in How to Win Friends and Influence People are honorable ways to work people; they are not sly or underhanded.
-The ways to work people described in 48 Laws of Power, on the other hand, are very sly and underhanded.
+The ways to work people described in 48 Laws of Power or The Prince, on the other hand, are very sly and underhanded.
 The Borgias were different than Dale Carnegie; they were far more perfidious.